Cognition and Learning

 Learning is a process whereby knowledge is created and results in a change in a mental representations or associations due to an experience.
 After an experience, you may perceive or understand something in a new way, or you may behave in a new way because of the knowledge you gained.
 However, in order to learn, you need to perceive, acquire, and process the new information.
 Thus, you need cognition.

 Cognition is the mental steps you use to acquire, process, and understand information.
 It involves absorbing information, processing it, and then applying it to the appropriate situations.
-Whenever you see, hear, or experience something new, you go through a series of processes, which results in learning.
+Whenever you see, hear, or experience something new, you go through a series of cognitive processes, which results in learning.
 Learning comes at the end of a series of cognitive processes.
 You experience, you process, you learn.
 Hence, learning is a result of cognition.
 You mentally process information, and you generate new knowledge as a result of the processing.

 Learning Cycle